-Our house is pretty dusty from removing drywall right now, and I’m a little busy for checking to make sure the beans are staying under the brine, so I filled three quart jars with beans, onions, dill weed, zucchini, and brine then stuck them in the fridge to keep them clean and prevent bacteria from colonizing any veggies that work their way up above the brine solution.
-After five days I pulled some beans from the jar and taste tested…they are delicious!
+Our house is pretty dusty from removing drywall right now, and I’m a little busy so don’t have time to check and make sure the beans are staying under the brine, so I filled three-quart jars with beans, onions, dill weed, zucchini, and brine then stuck them in the fridge to keep them clean and prevent bacteria from colonizing any veggies that work their way up above the brine solution.
+After five days I pulled some beans from the jar and taste-tested…they are delicious!
 Rest assured, when the dust clears and I have more time, I’ll be using an old crock my parents gave me to make more of these yummy dilly beans!

 Makes 3 quarts of pickles

 - green beans snipped and washed